 Examples of keto drinks at starbucks

-- Flat white with almond milk
+- Flat White: brewed espresso with steamed milk

 There are a ton of options and the examples above only scrape the surface of what you can order.
 Keep reading to learn how to customize your favorite drink to make it lower in carbs and keto friendly.